aturingmachine/solstice-challenge/README.md

 To run this project:

  1. Download the Zip and extract it.
- 2. cd solstice-challenge-master
+ 2. `cd <wherever-you-unzipped-it>`
- 3. mvn test
+ 3. `mvn test `
  	- To test the project.
 More info on tests provided below
- 4. mvn spring-boot:run
+ 4. `mvn spring-boot:run`
 	- Will compile and run the project.
- 5. mvn package
+ 5. `mvn package`
 	- Will build a .jar file

-You can then start hitting endpoint using Postman or whatever HTTP client you like.
+You can then start hitting endpoints using Postman or whatever HTTP client you like.

 ### Resources